PLC-Programmer/Roc/README.md

              Num.to_str(num)
 ```

-I took this part from official example [FizzBuzz](https://www.roc-lang.org/examples/FizzBuzz/README.html)
+I took this part of the source code from official example [FizzBuzz](https://www.roc-lang.org/examples/FizzBuzz/README.html)

-Also note the last expression of the program:
+Also note the final expression of the program:

 ```
   Stdout.line!("Bye.")